Wopple/limber-timber/README.md

 - In-memory support
 - Database adoption
 - No checksums
+- Manifest instead of numbered or timestamped migration filenames
 - JSON schema for migration files

 ## Not Goals

+- ORM
 - Parsing SQL
-- Specifying some kinds of migrations in data (e.g. DML migrations)
+- Specifying all kinds of migrations in pure data (e.g. DML migrations will use SQL)
 - Preserving data lost from dropping tables and columns

 ## Rationale